pymupdf/PyMuPDF/docs/rect.rst

       *(New in version 1.19.3)*

-      Compute the matrix which transform this rectangle to a given one.
+      Compute the matrix which transforms this rectangle to a given one.

       :arg rect_like rect: the target rectangle.
 Must not be empty or infinite.
       :rtype: :ref:`Matrix`
-      :returns: a matrix ``mat`` such ``self * mat = rect``.
-Can for example be used to switch between page coordinates and corresponding positions of its pixmap.
+      :returns: a matrix ``mat`` such that ``self * mat = rect``.
+Can for example be used to transform between the page and the pixmap coordinates.

-         .. note:: Suppose you want to check whether any of the words "pixmap" is located in an area with the same color as the text (e.g. white on white).
-We can find out whether the text's area mostly consists of pixels of identical color:
+         .. note:: Suppose you want to check whether any of the words "pixmap" is invisible, because the text color equals the ambient color -- e.g. white on white.
+We make a pixmap and check the "color environment" of each word:

+            >>> # make a pixmap of the page
             >>> pix = page.get_pixmap(dpi=150)
+            >>> # make a matrix that transforms to pixmap coordinates
             >>> mat = page.rect.torect(pix.irect)
-            >>> # "mat" converts page coordinates to pixmap coordinates
+            >>> # search for text locations
             >>> rlist = page.search_for("pixmap")
-            >>> # then the following makes rectangles on the page's pixmap,
-            >>> # wich each encircle one "pixmap" occurrence:
+            >>> # check color environment of each occurrence
+            >>> # we will check for "almost unicolor"
             >>> for r in rlist:
                     if pix.color_topusage(clip=r * mat) > 0.95:
-                        print("Word 'pixmap' is invisible!")
+                        print("'pixmap' invisible here:", r)
             >>>

             Method :meth:`Pixmap.color_topusage` computes the percentage of pixels showing the same color.

    .. method:: morph(fixpoint, matrix)